wyona/yarep/README.txt

      of the storage.

-     Run the tests by executing "ant test" resp.
+     Run the tests by executing "ant test" or rather "./build.sh test"
-     "./build.sh test"

      Run a particular test class: